You're logged in as |

 Instruction and Consultations

-CDS is here to help students, faculty, and scholars across the campus understand and use digital methodologies in research and scholarship.
-CDS staff teach workshops, help design class digital projects, support and teach digital humanities courses, and offer consulting services.
-The workshops and skills we teach are listed below.
+CDS is here to help students, faculty and scholars across campus understand and use digital methodologies in research and scholarship.
+CDS staff teach workshops, help design class digital projects, support and teach digital humanities courses and offer consulting services.

 Workshops

-CDS offers workshops on data, tools, and methods.
+CDS offers workshops on data, tools and methods.
 Each summer, we offer a two-week digital humanities workshop series.
-Below are a few examples of the content of our workshops:

 Consultations